-Parameters of separate circular paths are determined by circular interpolation algorithm and then used to generate round shapes on a computer-controlled numeric (CNC) turning machine.
-This calculation should be included in the CNC lathes 'resident software program.
-This method will decrease the amount of data required for part of the program.
-A complete circular interpolation cycle for the number of passes could be specified in a single block.
-Then, the proposed algorithm is optimized for minimal machining time and enhanced surface roughness.
-The new interpolation scheme is programmed using circular and linear segments, and must be applied to the specific part.
+A circular interpolation algorithm used to determine the parameters of separate circular paths was used to generate round shapes on a computer-controlled numeric (CNC) turning machine.
+It is suggested that this calculation should be included in the CNC lathes 'resident software program.
+This would decrease the amount of blocks of data required for part of the program.
+In a single block, a complete circular interpolation cycle for the number of passes could be specified.
+The suggested algorithm is optimized for minimal machining time and enhanced surface roughness.
+The programming of the new interpolation scheme, using circular and linear segments, must be applied to the specific part.

-Keywords: Linear Segment, Circular Interpolation, CNC, Turning Machine, Surface Roughness.
+Key words: Circular Interpolation, CNC, Turning Machine, Surface Roughness.